samuelmagnusson/markitdown/README.md

 # Markitdown

-This is a markdown generation framework aimed for creating reports or other auto-generated documents It supports the following text features:
+This is a markdown generation framework aimed for creating reports or other auto-generated documents.
+It supports the following text features:

 |Feature          |Example          |